kevinoid/promised-read/README.md

 - Supports `objectMode` streams and decoded string streams in addition to byte (`Buffer`) streams.
 - Supports sized reads.
+- Supports reading to the end of stream.
 - Supports reading up to an expected sequence (with unshift for over-reads).
 - Supports reading until a function is satisfied (with unshift for over-reads).
 - Supports reading until a RegExp is matched (with unshift for over-reads).